 - Home Price: $146,467 median purchase price; $939 median monthly rent

-- Crime Rate: Safer than 50% of North Carolina cities
+- Crime Rate: Safer than 59% of Charlotte neighborhoods

 Part of the greater Uptown district in Charlotte, the First Ward neighborhood is a favorite among young professionals and singles.
-Filled with bars, restaurants, entertainment, budget-friendly rental homes, and gorgeous houses tucked back in the Garden District, First Ward is a highly sought-after place to live for people who want to live in a cool area that’s close to the city center.
-Especially for those working in Charlotte’s large banking industry, living in this Charlotte neighborhood is incredibly convenient—many of these businesses are within walking distance of First Ward!
+Filled with bars, restaurants, entertainment, budget-friendly rental homes, and gorgeous houses tucked back in the Garden District, First Ward is a highly sought-after place for people who want to live in a cool area that’s close to the city center.
+On top of that, First Ward is home to a hub for local businesses and non-profits called The Market at 7th Street, which provides an inclusive and supportive environment for young entrepreneurs.
+This also makes it easy to support small local businesses like CLT Find, Not Just Coffee, and Mano Bella Artisan Foods while living in Charlotte.
+And for those working in Charlotte’s large banking industry, living in this Charlotte neighborhood is incredibly convenient since many of these businesses are within walking distance!

 Things to Do in First Ward